hayesgb/docker-zoneminder/README.md

 ## Note: Forked
-This repository was forked from https://github.com/aptalca/docker-zoneminder/tree/v1.29 and then modified, so that a newer OS, Zoneminder version and so on will be used.
+This repository was forked from https://github.com/aptalca/docker-zoneminder/tree/v1.29 and then modified, so that a newer OS, Zoneminder version, and so on will be used.